aws-samples/law-transcription-analysis/README.md

 * Google Chrome web browser

-If you have not already, configure the aws cli to interact with AWS services using ```aws configure ```.
+If you have not already, configure the aws cli to interact with AWS services using ```aws configure```.

-To deploy using this approach, you must first set a few values inside the package.json file in the app folder.
+### To deploy using this approach, you must first set a few values inside the ```package.json``` file in the app folder:

 * Set your AWS deployment region in the stack->region property, replacing "%%REGION%%".
+* Enter your email into the email property, replacing "%%USER_EMAIL%%"

- **Note** LTA is supported in AWS Regions where Amazon Transcribe and Amazon Comprehend are available.
+ **Note:** LTA is supported in AWS Regions where Amazon Transcribe and Amazon Comprehend are available.
 For more information, check out the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)
-* Enter your email into the email property, replacing "%%USER_EMAIL%%"

 Now switch to the app directory, and use yarn to deploy the solution: